 Direct Written Premium

 A partial return of premium to policyholders based upon COBP plan results.

 The portion of premium that applies to an actual coverage period.
 For example, you pay your entire year’s policy upfront for $12,000.
 If eight months later you decide to cancel your policy, the earned premium is considered eight months ($8,000) and your unearned premium is considered four months ($4,000).

 An amendment added in writing to an insurance contract or policy.
 An endorsement can include additional coverage or exclude certain coverage.

 The expense ratio is calculated by dividing all expenses by net written premiums.
 Usually, but not always, the lower number is better.
 This is important because the expense ratio can reveal the true cost to produce and provide an insurance company’s services.
-Over time, the expense ratio can reveal whether an organization is becoming more or less efficient in doing business.

 The system of rating or pricing insurance in which the future premium reflects actual past loss experience of the insured.